Rensselaer Polytechnic Institute songs: All We've Learned at Rensselaer

 "All We've Learned at Rensselaer" is a song written by Rensselyrics co-founder Tom Willner and traditionally sung by the Rensselyrics at the Rensselaer Polytechnic Institute commencement ceremonies.
-Although the Rensselyrics are an a cappella group, this song is accompanied by piano.
 Each verse or section has a different musical style, several of which are closely based on Billy Joel songs or other popular music.

 As many facets of life at RPI have changed over the years, the lyrics have changed appropriately.
 For example, "F-Test" (once the bane of all freshmen who had regularly scheduled 8am exam periods) has been replaced with "Chem Test".
 Likewise, the "Hole in the Wall" (a former eatery in RPI's Student Union) has been replaced by a new addition in the same building (the fishtank) and an existing feature (the pub).

 However, some of the classes still referred to in the song no longer exist: